Charismatic Cast Can't Keep The Dark Tower from Collapsing

 Drugs/Alcohol: Scenes in a bar, with a woman shown holding a glass of wine and with smoking paraphernalia on tables; Roland takes prescription pills, and some nearby women ask if they can "join the party."

 RECOMMENDED FOR: No one.
 Not fans of King’s stories, not fans of the actors... no one comes off well in this one.

 NOT RECOMMENDED FOR: Everyone.
 In a summer with strong films like Dunkirk and Baby Driver still in theaters, why bother with this misfire where the final third was so sloppy and incoherent I left the theater angry?

-The Dark Tower, directed by Nikolaj Arcel, opens in theaters August 4, 2017.
+The Dark Tower, directed by Nikolaj Arcel, opened in theaters August 4, 2017; available for home viewing October 31, 2017.
 It runs 95 minutes and stars Idris Elba, Matthew McConaughey, Tom Taylor, Katheryn Winnick, Dennis Haysbert and Jackie Earle Haley.
 Watch the trailer for The Dark Tower here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.